evgenyneu/tarpan/README.md

 # Tools for cmdstanpy

-This is a collection of functions for analysing output of [cmdstanpy](https://github.com/stan-dev/cmdstanpy) library.
+This is a collection of functions for analysing output of [cmdstanpy](https://github.com/stan-dev/cmdstanpy) library, written in Python.
 The functions are for making:

 * traceplots of samples,